swag-eag/swa/CONTRIBUTING.md

 * If your changes are of interest to other developers, please make corresponding changes in the official documentation and the changelog.

-* Push your changes to your fork's branch and open the pull request to Cronos's repository main branch.
+* Push your changes to your fork's branch and open the pull request to Swa's repository main branch.

 * In the pull request, complete its checklist, add a clear description of the problem your changes solve, and add the following statement to confirm that your contribution is your own original work: "I hereby certify that my contribution is in accordance with the Developer Certificate of Origin (https://developercertificate.org/)."